 * Bring your own equipment if possible

 Electives offer campers the chance to experience a variety of activities in addition to their three instructional activities chosen from above.
-Each afternoon, campers do a different one of the following electives.
-There are a lot of great choices, so choose the four you get to try each week wisely.
+Each afternoon, campers do a different one of the following electives - a total of four for the week.
+There are a lot of great choices, so choose wisely.

 Climbing: Belayers ready?
 Ready!
 Campers will scale Sandy Hill’s 50 foot rock climbing tower.
 But wait—you’re tethered to two of your friends!
 Can you work together to make it to the top?